 Typical Osaka dishes include okonomiyaki (kind of a cross between an pancake and a pizza) and takoyaki – octopus balls in batter.

-This ancient city has lots of historic buildings, temples and pagodas to explore all set within a park.
+A tour of this ancient city offers lots of historic buildings, temples and pagodas to explore all set within a park.
 The highlight is Tōdai-ji which houses Daibutsu, a 15m-high bronze Buddha.

 A fascinating and beautiful place, just watch out for the local deer who roam across the park – they are usually hungry!

 Japan’s former capital doesn’t look the part initially but has some beautiful and important historic places to visit.
 Just look closely and you will find a temple almost everywhere.
+A hop-on, hop-off bus tour is a great way to explore the city.
 Amongst the many treasures, there are some must-see highlights:

 The Temple of the Golden Pavilion